 Let’s talk about visual storytelling.
 To start, let me ask you a question: What’s your brand’s visual story?

-Ideally, you should be able to close your eyes and see your brand unfold in your mind.
-You should be able to see its vision and values come to life, you should be able to imagine its cohesive brand identity, and you should be able to see it start to tell a story.
+When you do have a vision for it, it’s almost as if you can close your eyes and see your brand unfold in your mind.
+You’d be able to see its substance and values come to life, you’d be able to imagine its cohesive brand identity, and you should be able to see it start to tell a story.

 In fact, there’s few things as important as your brand’s visual story when it comes to making your brand as memorable and as powerful as possible.

 Why?
-Because people love stories, even if they don’t realize it.
+Because people love stories.
 Building brand loyalty and creating one of those brands that people identify with only happens when your brand can tell stories — whether it’s the stories that allow your audience to imagine themselves inside of your business, or whether it’s the stories that intrigue them, draw them in, and remind them why you’re the storyteller they should be listening to.

 Plus, it’s really not as hard as you might think to start telling visual stories through your brand.
 The key?
 To dig deep, unlock what makes your brand your brand, and use that to fearlessly tell your story.